 The Finding My Path team revamped our “curriculum” for the Gatherings and created a session schedule that we thought would make more sense.
 We tried to focus on workshops that would be most useful to young adults, offering them in an order that would foster the kind of gradual skill development, anxiety management tools and community building capacity that we are aiming for–and after three sessions, it appears to be working!

-Our first three sessions have experienced a growth in attendance and have focused on: more effectively sitting through our anxiety (via my favourite work-related improv game, PowerPoint Karaoke); diving deep into strengthening our resume building and job search strategies; and most recently, hearing from a guest presenter, Sam Dorri, VP of Capital Markets at RBC, about how he was able to find his own path after a mental health crisis that led to a 3-month stint in the hospital.
+Our first three sessions have experienced a growth in attendance and have focused on: more effectively sitting through our anxiety (via my favourite work-related improv game, PowerPoint Karaoke); diving deep into strengthening our resume building and job search strategies; and having awesome guest speakers.
 As you can see, we’re off to a great start.

 The Finding My Path team also wants to RE-emphasize that the Gatherings aren’t all that we do!
 Venessa is available for one-on-one Peer Support sessions and they are an expert at moving through adversity and goal planning.
 Julian is also available for one-on-one Navigation support, helping young adults with applications and connecting them to useful resources all over the city for whatever it is they need.